temporalio/documentation/docs/java/workflows.md

 (depending on which Workflow type has been started) annotated with `@WorkflowMethod` can be invoked.
 As soon as this method returns, the Workflow execution is considered as completed.

-While Workflow execution is active, it can receive signals and query requests.
-Note that you can send query requests to workflows after their have completed execution as well.
+Workflow methods annotated with `@QueryMethod` and `@SignalMethod` can be invoked during a Workflow's execution.

+Note that methods annotated with `@QueryMethod` can be invoked even when a Workflow is in the `Completed` state.

 ### Workflow Implementation Constraints

-Temporal uses the [Microsoft Azure Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object including its threads and local variable values.
+Temporal uses the [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object including its threads and local variable values.
 In essence, every time a Workflow state has to be restored, its code is re-executed from the beginning.
 Note that during replay, successfully executed Activities are not re-executed as their results are already recorded in the Workflow event history.

-Even tho Temporal has the replay capability, which brings resilience to your Workflows, you should never think about this capability when writing your Workflows.
+Even though Temporal has the replay capability, which brings resilience to your Workflows, you should never think about this capability when writing your Workflows.
 Instead, you should focus on implementing your business logic/requirements and write your Workflows as they would execute only once.